Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 Save the data source when prompted.

-At the time of testing (using OpenOffice.org 1.0.1), queries created in Design View or executed in any mode other than "Run SQL command directly" will not work in databases that use multipart names (catalog.schema.table).
-See instance 10577 at http://www.openoffice.org/issues/show_bug.cgi?id=10577.
+At the time of testing (using OpenOffice.org 1.0.1), queries created in Design View or executed in any mode other than Run SQL command directly won't work in databases that use multipart names (catalog.schema.table).
+Refer to instance 10577 at https://bz.apache.org/ooo/show_bug.cgi?id=10577.

-Until 10577 is fixed, you must switch Design View off and click Run SQL command directly to get any data back from databases that use multipart names.
+Until 10577 is fixed, you must switch Design View off and choose Run SQL command directly to get any data back from databases that use multipart names.
 In this case, the data will be read-only.

-RedHat 8.0 comes with unixODBC 2.2.2 which is installed with a --prefix of /usr.
+Red Hat 8.0 comes with unixODBC 2.2.2, which is installed with a --prefix of /usr.
 As a result, odbcinst is in /usr/bin/odbcinst and libodbc.so is in /usr/lib.
-OOB distributions before 1.1.0.4 do not expect to find unixODBC in these places and will ask if you have unixODBC installed and where it is.
+ODBC-ODBC Bridge distributions before 1.1.0.4 do not expect to find unixODBC in these places and will ask if you have unixODBC installed and where it is.

-The unixODBC that comes with RedHat appears to have been built with --sysconfdir=/etc, so the odbc.ini and odbcinst.ini files should be in /etc.
+The unixODBC that comes with Red Hat appears to have been built with --sysconfdir=/etc, so the odbc.ini and odbcinst.ini files should be in /etc.

-When you install OOB (pre 1.1.0.4) on RedHat 8, it may fail to locate the existing unixODBC, in which case you have two alternatives:
+When you install the ODBC-ODBC Bridge (pre 1.1.0.4) on Red Hat 8, it may fail to locate the existing unixODBC, in which case you have these alternatives:

-Example of Using Calc with ODBC Data Sources
+Using Calc with ODBC data sources

 1. In Calc, choose View > Data Sources or press the F4 key.